oaviad/codelab/codelab.md

 * Android Device
 * Source Control Tool: GitExtensions/Sourcetree

+## What is the Espresso Framework?

+Positive
+: The Espresso testing framework provides a set of APIs to build UI tests to test user flows within an app.
+These APIs let you write automated UI tests that are concise and that run reliably.
+Espresso is well-suited for writing white box-style automated tests, where the test code utilizes implementation code details from the app under test.

+The main components of Espresso:
+* <strong>Espresso</strong>: Entry point to interactions with views (via onView() and onData()).
+Also exposes APIs that are not necessarily tied to any view, such as pressBack().
+* <strong>ViewMatchers</strong>:  allows you to find a view in the current view hierarchy.
+* <strong>ViewActions</strong>: allows you to perform actions on the views.
+* <strong>ViewAssertions</strong>: allows you to assert the view state.

+Positive
+: <strong>Tip</strong>: Download the [Espresso cheat sheet](https://developer.android.com/training/testing/espresso/cheat-sheet)

 ## App Overview

 In this codelab you will modify the [EspressoClub](https://github.com/oaviad/espressoClub) project.
-You will setup Espresso in the project for testing and then you will test app's functionality.
+You will setup Espresso and test app's functionality.

 In order to login, user has to enter valid credentials in the login screen (LoginActivity) : valid email and valid password (>5 characters).
-After user has logged in the main screen will be launched (MainActivity).
+After user has logged in, the main screen will be launched (MainActivity).

 See figures below.